-The brush I use the most is the Size 2.
+The brush I use the most is the Size 2 pointed round.
 That’s my workhorse brush that I do 90% of my painting with.
 It holds a lot of paint, so great for layering, and it holds a fine point, so also great for details.

 Winsor & Newton Series 7

-The brushes I have not tried, but we’ve all heard about, are the Winsor & Newton Series 7.
-These brushes have forever been synomous with miniature paint brushes.
+Everyone has heard of the Winsor & Newton Series 7.
+These brushes have forever been synonymous with miniature paint brushes.